Uzay-G/onyx/README.md

 Create a `config.yaml` file with your `discord_token` and `client_id`.

-Setup the postgres database based on the orm schema in `src/db.cr`.
+Configure the postgres database based on the orm schema and the connection information at the start of `src/onyx.cr` and in `src/db.cr`.
 And then do `crystal run src/onyx.cr` to launch your bot.
-## Usage

-TODO: Write usage instructions here

-## Development

-TODO: Write development instructions here

-## Contributing

 1. Fork it (<https://github.com/your-github-user/onyx/fork>)
 2. Create your feature branch (`git checkout -b my-new-feature`)